MichaelMauriceLee/chie-old/README.md

 }
 ```

-Make sure to download, install and run Azure Storage Emulator.
+Make sure to download, install and run Azurite (you need it to emulate storage needed to store the compiled functions).
 Then run the following commands in the Azure Functions project root folder:

 ```bash
 yarn install